GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 ## MC_RETIRE {#channel-retire-frame}

+An MC_RETIRE frame retires a channel by Channel ID and causes the client to discard any state associated with that channel.

 MC_RETIRE frames are formatted as shown in {{fig-mc-channel-retire-format}}.

 ~~~
 MC_RETIRE Frame {
   Type (i) = TBD-0a (experiments use 0xff3e80a),
   ID Length (8),
-  Channel ID (8..160),
+  Channel ID (8..160)
-  After Packet Number (i)
 }
 ~~~
 {: #fig-mc-channel-retire-format title="MC_RETIRE Frame Format"}

-Retires a channel by ID, discarding any state associated with it.
-(Author comment: We can't use RETIRE_CONNECTION_ID because we don't have a coherent sequence number.)
-If After Packet Number is nonzero and the channel is joined and has received any data, the channel will be retired after receiving that packet or a higher valued number, otherwise it will be retired immediately.
+MC_RETIRE frames contain the following fields:

+* ID Length: The length in bytes of the Channel ID field.

+* Channel ID: The channel ID for the channel that the client is requested to leave.

-After receiving an MC_RETIRE and retiring a channel, the client MUST send a new MC_STATE frame with reason RETIRED to the server.
+After receiving an MC_RETIRE frame, the client MUST retire the channel immediately and send an MC_STATE frame with State RETIRED and Reason Code REQUESTED_BY_SERVER.

-If the client is still joined in the channel that is being retired, it MUST also leave it.
-If a channel is left this way, it does not need to send an additional MC_STATE frame with state LEFT, as state RETIRED also implies the channel was left.
+If the client is still joined to the channel that is being retired, it MUST also leave the channel.
+In this case, the client does not send a separate MC_STATE frame with State LEFT, as State RETIRED also implies that the client has left the channel.

 ## MC_STATE {#client-channel-state-frame}